-- Foster a supportive climate by creating schoolwide norms and shared values that all members of the school community agree to uphold. - Create visual reminders of RP and SEL practice throughout the school building: in posters, bulletin boards, and written communication. - Use a dedicated time within the school day, like an advisory period, to practice SEL skills and restorative techniques. - Incorporate SEL and RP in all classrooms by leveraging existing (or creating new) structures and curriculum. - Use classroom community-building strategies such as creating shared agreements (i.e. a set of "promises" for the room) to provide students with an opportunity to use their social and emotional skills to collaboratively create a supportive classroom environment. - Use circles or class meetings to foster a safe and supportive learning environment by giving students an opportunity to practice problem solving before a conflict occurs. - o Infuse principles of SEL and RP (e.g., identity, empathy, community fair process) into academic content to explicitly teach skills. - Allow students to design spaces in the classroom that create community and student ownership of that community.
-Here are some ideas for including students in classroom design.
+- Foster a supportive climate by creating schoolwide norms and shared values that all members of the school community agree to uphold. - Create visual reminders of RP and SEL practice throughout the school building: in posters, bulletin boards, and written communication. - Use a dedicated time within the school day, like an advisory period, to practice SEL skills and restorative techniques. - Incorporate SEL and RP in all classrooms by leveraging existing (or creating new) structures and curriculum. - Use classroom community-building strategies such as creating shared agreements (i.e. a set of "promises" for the room) to provide students with an opportunity to use their social and emotional skills to collaboratively create a supportive classroom environment. - Use circles or class meetings to foster a safe and supportive learning environment by giving students an opportunity to practice problem solving before a conflict occurs. - Infuse principles of SEL and RP (e.g., identity, empathy, community fair process) into academic content to explicitly teach skills. - Allow students to design spaces in the classroom that create community and student ownership of that community.